Guide to moving to El Paso from San Antonio

 The Weather and Food

-Moving to El Paso from San Antonio – best neighborhoods and locals
+Moving to El Paso from San Antonio – best neighborhoods

 El Paso is constantly ranked among the safest cities in America.
 Since you will need to pick one neighborhood to live in.
 Here are some suggestions.